 NIA charges Ansar Ghazwat-ul-Hind in Punjab grenade explosion case

-New Delhi, May 07: The National Investigation Agency has filed a chargesheet in a case relating to 4 Hand Grenade explosions that took place on September 14 2018 at the police station Maqsudan, Jalandhar.
+New Delhi, May 07: The National Investigation Agency (NIA) has filed a chargesheet in a case relating to four Hand Grenade explosions that took place on September 14, 2018 at the police station Maqsudan, Jalandhar.

 The police had arrested Fazil Bashir and Shahid Quyoom of Jammu and Kashmir during the probe into the attack.